robot5000-design/ms4-mc-vinyl/documentation/testing.md

 Javascript files were passed through jshint.com without any significant issues.

-Python code was passed through pylint and there are no outstanding issues.
+Python code was passed through pylint and there are no known significant outstanding issues.

 The Javascript on the site does not function on Internet Explorer 11, but considering its overall low usage and the fact that it is being discontinued in 2021, it was deemed not worth spending time on.